samed-c/pintweet/README.md

 * Drag and drop the files without compressing onto Cloud9 Environment tab.
 * Start a new terminal and run "node app.js" command.
 * Click "Preview" to review your website.

-## Have a question?
-Need assistance?
-* Let me know and i’ll get back to you soon.
-Write me to samedcansin@gmail.com

 ## About the author
 * Samed is a full-stack web developer from QC, creating responsive enterprise systems and informatics architectures for the Web.